opensupporter/osdi-cc/conflict_resolution_principles.md

 # Anti-Bullying Protections
 Ad hominem attacks, character assasination, and other non-factual elements are set aside.

+Controlling behavior is not tolerated.
+Community members are not permitted to control the relationships and interactions between others.

+Definition of Harassment

 # Due Process
 All accusations must be transparently presented to the accused, and the accused must have an opportunity to tell their sire of the story.